Originate/exosphere/documentation/tutorial/part_1/02_architecture.md

 If we want to build high-level applications economically, we have to build on top of a high-level foundation.

-Exosphere is designed to provide support on many of those levels.
+Exosphere is designed to provide support on many levels.
 Exosphere application developers can choose the right balance of easy to use via opinionated, high-level conventions vs freedom to do things however they want to, the latter at the cost of having to build more infrastructure manually.

-Exosphere has 3 main layers, each one divided into a generic foundation on top of which there is opinionated, high-level support.
+Exosphere has 3 main layers.
+Each one consists of a generic foundation based on a popular open source technology, on top of which is more opinionated, high-level support.

 <img src="02_layers.png" width="395" height="401" alt="architecture layers">